CRICDatabase/searchable-image-database-nodejs/README.md

 CRIC Searchable Image Database is a public cervical cell image database aiming supporting cervical cancer analysis of Pap smear.

-This repository contains the source code for the backend in Node.js
+This repository contains the source code for the backend in Node.js.

+Documentation is available at https://cric-database.readthedocs.io/.